txfusion/txsync-sdk/README.md

 async estimateGas(tx: TransactionRequest): Promise<BigNumberish>
 ```

 Estimates the gas required for a transaction.
-Especially tailored for tsuko paymaster needs.
+Especially tailored for Paymaster paymaster needs.

 - `tx`: The `TransactionRequest` object for which to estimate the gas.
 - `Returns`: The estimated gas limit as a `BigNumberish` value.